Megidd/jewelry-personalization/README.md

 Text letters are raised or embossed on the surface of the ring, so it's named the **emboss** product.

 ![Emboss product screenshot](screenshots/ring-emboss.png?raw=true "Emboss product screenshot")

+# Report

+The `config.json` contains a field for the path of the report JSON file.
+The report JSON contains the approximate weight of the generated product, among other stats.